bowtoes/NAeP/docs/docs.md

    1. [WEM References](#4ii-wem-references)

 # 1. WEM
-My attempt at documenting the .wem audio storage format used specifically for NieR: Automata.
+My attempt at documenting the .wem audio storage format used specifically for NieR:Automata.

 **Note**: The .wem format and it's containing types (.bnk, .wsp) do not have official, public specifications, so the understanding of their structure and layout is incomplete.